boringmorning/GPA_final_outdoor/README.md

-NTHU "Graphics Programming and its Applications" course final project
-===
+## Introduction
+This is the final project of NTHU "Graphics Programming and its Applications" course.
+This project renders a flying airplane and its surrouding landscape.
+There are also other objects like water, plants and houses.
+By operating the control panel, you can turn on/off different effects(e.g. Bloom effect, shadow, and etc) and change the airplane position(lootAt center) and the viewing point(eye).

+## Execution file
 The execution file is inside the **Rendering_Framework/** folder
 - **It must be put there to be successfully executed!**
 ---